Road Traffic Accident Claims

-With nearly 33 million vehicles registered for use on UK roads including cars, vans, taxis, buses and lorries, it is unsurprising that road traffic accidents (RTAs) are one of the most common causes of personal injury.
-If you need to make a road traffic accident claim we can help.
+With nearly 33 million vehicles registered for use on UK roads including cars, vans, taxis, buses and lorries, it is unsurprising that road traffic accidents (RTAs) are one of the most common causes of personal injury claims.

 - Damage to your car, motorcycle or bicycle, or your insurance policy excess if your own insurers have dealt with the repairs;